 While many homeowners prefer the look of traditional Spanish and Mediterranean styles, tile roofing is also available in exact replications of shake, wood shingle, and slate.
 It can be found in a wide spectrum of colors, ranging from the well-known adobe red to colors that are reminiscent of moss green, driftwood grey, and ocean blue.

 Benefits of Tile Roofs

 Aside from the obvious aesthetic appeal and incredibly long life expectancy of tile roofs, there are several other benefits of choosing this material over a less costly one.
 To start with, tile roofs perform better under harsh conditions than many other roofing materials.
 They resist damage caused by hurricanes, earthquakes, and other weather extremes better than most other options.
 Roof tile is also fireproof, and carries a class-A rating.

-Need to find a pro for your Tile Roof Installation?Find Pros
+Ready to start your Tile Roof Installation?Find Pros

 Tile roofing is a great insulator, which helps to keep homes warmer in winter and cooler in summer.
 Accessories for tile roofs are widely assorted, including bird stops, cloaked attic vents, hip starters, apexes, and multiple other options.
 Tile also has the unique ability of being able to accent or complement the exterior color or finish of practically any home or building.

 Even more attractive than its outward appearance is the fact that tile gives an air of quality to a structure that can be very appealing to prospective buyers.
 When combined with the range of styles and finishes, a tile roof not only adds to the beauty of a structure, it can also add to its resale value.